Sheila Ki Jawani

 "Sheila Ki Jawani" (lit.
-'Sheila's youth') is an Indian Hindi-language song sung by Sunidhi Chauhan and Vishal Dadlani featuring Katrina Kaif along with Akshay Kumar in the 2010 Bollywood film Tees Maar Khan.
-The music is composed by composer duo Vishal–Shekhar and the lyrics are penned by Dadlani.
-The moves were choreographed by choreographer-director Farah Khan, who went on to win the Filmfare award for best choreography for the movie.
+'Sheila's youth') is an Indian Hindi-language song sung by Sunidhi Chauhan and Vishal Dadlani, featuring Katrina Kaif along with Akshay Kumar in the 2010 Bollywood film Tees Maar Khan.
+The music was composed by composer duo Vishal–Shekhar and the lyrics were penned by Dadlani.
+The moves were choreographed by choreographer-director Farah Khan, who went on to win the Filmfare Award for Best Choreography for the film.

-The immense popularity of the song prompted many comparisons between the song and "Munni Badnaam Hui", from the 2010 movie Dabangg.
-It has since become one of the most viewed Bollywood songs on YouTube with more than 200 million views to date.
+The popularity of the song prompted many comparisons with "Munni Badnaam Hui" from the 2010 film Dabangg.
+It has since become one of the most viewed Bollywood songs on YouTube with more than 305 million views to date.

 Influences

 Katrina Kaif stated that Farah Khan presented her with DVDs of Madhuri Dixit's movies, so that Katrina could concentrate on Dixit's dances.
 Kaif then stated that it helped her a lot.
 Kaif describes her performance in this song as "one of the sexiest" she has ever done.
 She said, "It was kind of a learning experience for me.
 I don't take the song being called item number as an offense.
 There is exposure in the song but it is more about attitude and I was specific about it..."
 Director Farah Khan recalls, "Katrina was very conscious of revealing her navel in Sheila ki Jawani and worked out for two months for it, telling me to allow her an option to cover herself with a dupatta if her abs weren't flat.
 But in the end, she was extremely confident, not bothering to cover up with a bathrobe in between shots or even in the walk from her vanity van to the set."